Key Investment Facts

 About Jiffy Lube

 The total initial investment for a Jiffy Lube franchise ranges from $256,000 to $490,000, which includes a $35,000 initial franchise fee.
-This capital requirement varies significantly based on whether the franchisee is developing a new site or converting an existing automotive facility, as well as regional real estate costs and specific equipment packages.
-Ongoing financial obligations include a 4.00% royalty on gross revenue and a 6.00% contribution to the advertising fund.
-The royalty fee covers the right to use the brand identity and proprietary operating systems, while the advertising fund supports national brand awareness and regional marketing initiatives intended to drive customer traffic to the service centers.
+This capital variance is primarily driven by the cost of real estate, the number of service bays per facility, and the specific equipment packages required for the location's service menu.
+Ongoing financial obligations include a royalty fee of 4.00% of gross revenue and a 6.00% contribution to the advertising fund.
+These fees grant franchisees access to the proprietary operating system and brand trademarks, while the advertising fund supports large-scale marketing campaigns intended to maintain customer traffic across the franchise network.

-Investing in a Jiffy Lube franchise involves a specific financial outlook characterized by consistent performance metrics.
+Investing in a Jiffy Lube franchise offers a clear financial roadmap for prospective business owners.
 On average, a single unit generates approximately $700,000 in annual revenue.
-While initial startup costs vary, most franchisees can expect to reach profitability within about 18 months of operation.
-For those conducting due diligence, the company provides comprehensive Item 19 financial performance data within its Franchise Disclosure Document.
-This transparency allows prospective owners to evaluate historical earnings and expense patterns before committing to the brand.
+While initial startup costs vary, most locations reach the point of profitability within about 18 months of operation.
+Detailed historical performance metrics and specific earnings claims are provided in the Item 19 section of the Franchise Disclosure Document, allowing candidates to conduct thorough due diligence on the brand's economic potential.

-The operational structure of a Jiffy Lube location is designed to accommodate a semi-absentee involvement model, allowing owners to oversee the business without being present for every shift.
-New franchisees undergo four weeks of initial training to master the brand’s systems and service standards.
-Each location typically requires about 10 employees to manage the workflow, with day-to-day responsibilities focused on customer service, inventory management, and technical execution.
-The franchise uses a defined territory structure to protect market share, while robust support systems provide ongoing assistance with marketing, technology, and supply chain logistics.
+The operational structure of Jiffy Lube is designed to accommodate a semi-absentee involvement model, meaning owners do not necessarily need to be on-site daily once the business is established.
+New franchisees undergo four weeks of initial training to master the brand's systems and service standards.
+Each location typically requires a staff of around 10 employees to manage day-to-day responsibilities such as vehicle maintenance, customer service, and inventory management.
+The franchise uses a defined territory structure to protect market share, and owners benefit from robust support systems including marketing assistance, supply chain management, and ongoing field consulting.

 Jiffy Lube is a well-established brand in the automotive service industry, boasting 45 years in business and 42 years of franchising experience.
-With a massive footprint of 2,000 total units, the system shows a stable but modest net growth rate of 0.50%.
-The brand maintains a relatively low failure rate of 3.00%, suggesting a level of operational resilience over decades of market shifts.
-However, franchisee satisfaction currently sits at 69 out of 100, indicating that while the business model is proven and the scale is significant, there may be some friction or areas for improvement regarding the corporate-franchisee relationship.
+The system currently maintains a massive footprint of approximately 2,000 total units.
+While the brand is mature, it shows a modest net growth rate of 0.50%, suggesting a stable but saturated market presence.
+The failure rate remains relatively low at 3.00%, indicating a degree of operational resilience across the network.
+However, franchisee satisfaction sits at a moderate 69 out of 100, which may reflect the challenges of operating within a large legacy corporate structure or the pressures of a highly competitive service sector.

 Training Program: 4 weeks of initial training included.